What Is Debt To Income Ratio (DTI)?

-There are several factors credit assessors look at when deciding how much you can borrow and whether they will approve your loan application.
+There are several factors credit assessors look at when deciding how much you can borrow and whether they will approve your loan application including your debt to income ratio.
 These factors include:

 - Servicing capacity